openstack/keystone/doc/source/federation/mapping_combinations.rst

   Provider.
 * The ``projects`` section of the mapping must also contain a ``roles`` section.

   + Roles within the project must already exist in the deployment or domain.

+* Assignments are actually created for the user which is unlike the ephemeral group memberships.

 Since the creation of roles typically requires policy changes across other services in the deployment, it is expected that roles are created ahead of